Engine maker CFM eyes record orders in 2014

-FARNBOROUGH England CFM International expects another record year for engine orders, its chief executive said on Sunday, adding the company, which earlier in the day announced an order from American Airlines, had bid for an engine deal with easyJet.
+FARNBOROUGH England CFM International expects another record year for engine orders, its chief executive said on Sunday, adding the company, which earlier in the day announced an order from American Airlines (AAL.O), had bid for an engine deal with easyJet (EZJ.L).

 "When we see the number of orders already achieved at this time of year and when we compare this figure with the previous year ... then we are about to achieve another record year in 2014," Jean-Paul Ebanga told journalists at an event ahead of the Farnborough air show, which runs from July 14-20.

-CFM, a joint venture between Safran and GE, has garnered orders for 2,071 engines so far in 2014 to the end of June, driven by its new Leap engine for the Airbus A320neo and the Boeing 737 Max narrow-body planes.
+CFM, a joint venture between Safran (SAF.PA) and GE (GE.N), has garnered orders for 2,071 engines so far in 2014 to the end of June, driven by its new Leap engine for the Airbus (AIR.PA) A320neo and the Boeing (BA.N) 737 Max narrow-body planes.

 It last year pulled in orders for 2,723 engines.